vendramin/vendramin.github.io/bachelor_topics.md

 Several classes of rings are known to be Dedekind-finite.
 There is a beautiful theorem of Kaplansky that states that if an element of a ring has more than one right inverse, then it in fact has infinitely many.
-References: \cite{MR1838439,MR2278849,MR1144353}.
+##### References: \cite{MR1838439,MR2278849,MR1144353}.

 ### It is all about actions

 The idea is to study an elementary theorem (yet compelling) proved not so long ago by Deaconescu and Walls about divisibility relations among the set of orbits of actions by group automorphisms.
 The theorem is very elementary and has friendly and highly non-trivial applications.

-References: \cite{zbMATH05041624,zbMATH05565247,MR2922681}.
+##### References: \cite{zbMATH05041624,zbMATH05565247,MR2922681}.

 ### Hall’s Marriage theorem

 Suppose that $n$ persons apply to $m$ jobs.
 Assume that each person applied to some jobs.
 When do we know that every person will get a job?
 Hall’s theorem \cite{MR1581694} answers the question.
 The result has several equivalent formulations and almost infinitely many applications!

-References: \cite{MR3822066,MR33330}.
+##### References: \cite{MR3822066,MR33330}.

-% ### Derangements}
-% A derangement is a permutation that has no fixed points.
-Everything about derangements is intriguing, even counting them!
-They are intimately connected with many other topics in mathematics, including number theory, game theory, enumerative combinatorics, and more.
-References: \cite{MR1181907,MR1997347,MR2868112}.
-% Steen Elliot L Sodemann

 ### Permutation polynomials

 Let $K$ be a finite field (e.g., the field of integers modulo a prime number $p$).
 The project is about “permutation polynomials”.
 A permutation polynomial $f(X)\in K[X]$ such that the associated function $x\mapsto f(x)$ is bijective.
 In 1966, Carlitz presented a conjecture that motivated around 30 years of intensive research in permutation polynomials.
 Although there was an immediate success in some special cases, progress was made slowly over the next three decades until Carlitz’s conjecture was finally resolved in the affirmative by Fried, Guralnick, and Saxl in 1993.

-References: \cite{MR1541277,MR1542258,MR1429394}.
+##### References: \cite{MR1541277,MR1542258,MR1429394}.

 ### Combinatorial Nullstellensatz

 An algebraic approach to combinatorial problems involves capturing some combinatorial structures using polynomials and arguing about their algebraic properties.
 This has led to simple solutions to several long-standing open problems.
-One of the main tools in this context is Alon’s combinatorial NullStellensatz \cite{MR2760383}.
+One of the main tools in this context is Alon’s combinatorial NullStellensatz.
 Examples of problems that can be solved with Alon’s theorem are the Cauchy—Davenport theorem, and Kakeya’s conjecture for finite fields.

+##### References:
+ \cite{MR2760383}
-References: \cite{MR3495952,MR2656313}.
+\cite{MR3495952,MR2656313}.

 ### Cross products only in dimensions three and seven

 This astonishing claim follows quickly from a theorem of Hurwitz about the possibility of writing products of a sum of squares as a sum of squares.
 There is a proof of the theorem based on linear algebra \cite{MR1059056}.
-There is another proof that uses the representation theory of finite groups \cite{MR1449137}.
+There is another proof that uses the representation theory of finite groups.

+##### References:
+\cite{MR1449137}.

 ### Zsigmondy's theorem

 Zsigmondy’s theorem is a result that often proves useful in various number theory problems.
 It proves the existence of primitive divisors of numbers of the form $a^n-b^n$.
-And while this is an interesting result in itself, it is also a powerful trick for solving mathematical contest problems. ##### References:  \cite{MR3172590}.
+And while this is an interesting result in itself, it is also a powerful trick for solving mathematical contest problems.

+##### References:  \cite{MR3172590}.

-### The Brauer--Fowler theorem
+### The Brauer—Fowler theorem

 There are (at most) finitely many simple groups with a centralizer of involutions of order $n$.
 The theorem is the starting point for the classification of simple groups.

-References: \cite{MR74414,MR1864147}.
+###### References: \cite{MR74414,MR1864147}.

-### The Golod--Shafarevich theorem
+### The Golod—Shafarevich theorem

 Golod and Shafarevich proved this significant result in 1964.
 It results in non-commutative algebra, which solves several challenging problems (e.g., the class field tower problem).
-In combinatorial group theory, finding a counterexample to the generalized Burnside problem is crucial: For each prime $p$, there is an infinite group $G$ generated by three elements in which each element has order a power of $p$. ##### References:  \cite{MR1449137}.
+In combinatorial group theory, finding a counterexample to the generalized Burnside problem is crucial: For each prime $p$, there is an infinite group $G$ generated by three elements in which each element has order a power of $p$.

+##### References:  \cite{MR1449137}.

 ### Kaplansky's conjectures in group rings